 - A secure network for distribution and exchange of patient information.

-- Workstations for viewing, processing and interpreting images.
+- Workstations or mobile devices for viewing, processing and interpreting images.

 - Archives for storage and retrieval of images and related documentation and reports.